StaggerLee9/RA-docs/docs/pages/getting-started.md

 Welcome to the Recon Matter Management System (ReconMMS).
 This guide will help you get up and running quickly.

-**Please note this documentation is propritary and confidential and may not be shared without prior written consent.
+**Please note this documentation is proprietary and confidential and may not be shared without prior written consent.
-Sharing without consent shall be considered a explicit breach of applicable non-disclousure or similar agreements.**
+Sharing without consent shall be considered a explicit breach of applicable non-disclosure or similar agreements.**

 ## Prerequisites